 Have you been thinking about going back to work but can’t balance a full-time role with family life?
 Perhaps you work part-time and want to supplement your salary?
 There are lots of ways you can generate extra income – and best of all, you can start the business from home, and, in some cases, even work from home.
 Even spare rooms and garages might make some extra money for you.

-Have a look at our feature for ideas – everything from tutoring and tailoring to setting up a cake business or selling crafts on Etsy!
+Have a look at our feature for ideas – everything from tutoring and tailoring to setting up a cupcake business or selling crafts on Etsy!

 Do you love baking?
 You could start your own cake-making business if you fancy turning a hobby into a business.
 It can start small - you can make birthday cakes to order for friends and family or sell your cakes at local markets and fairs.
 You can even approach local cafes or restaurants to see if they would take any orders from you.